Avalanche: European avalanche risk

-In Europe, the avalanche risk is widely rated on the following scale, which was adopted in April 1993 to replace the earlier non-standard national schemes.
+In Europe, the avalanche risk is widely rated on the following 1 to 5 scale, which was adopted in April 1993 to replace the earlier non-standard national schemes.
 Descriptions were last updated in May 2003 to enhance uniformity.

 In France, most avalanche deaths occur at risk levels 3 and 4.
 In Switzerland most occur at levels 2 and 3.
 It is thought that this may be due to national differences of interpretation when assessing the risks.